 Of course, you don’t need to take our word for it.
 Check out some customer testimonials below.

-The Luelli LED whitening kit is effective at addressing yellow tooth stains in most individuals, using safe ingredients paired with a desensitizing gel for comfort.
+The Luelli LED whitening kit is effective at addressing yellow tooth stains in most individuals, using gentle ingredients paired with a desensitizing gel for comfort.
 If you choose either of their LED kits, we think you’ll be happy with your experience.
 Just remember that, like all at-home kits, there are certain types of stains it can’t change and the results aren’t as robust as in-office whitening.

 Not quite sold on Luelli?
 Check out other LED whitening kits.
 And if price is your driving factor, look at the other options on our list of the most affordable whitening kits.